Dune (novel): Plot

 Paul faces the Emperor, threatening to destroy spice production forever unless Shaddam abdicates the throne.
-Feyd-Rautha attempts to stop Paul by challenging him to a ritualistic knife fight, during which he attempts to cheat and kill Paul with a poison spur in his belt.
+Feyd-Rautha challenges Paul to a knife fight, during which he cheats and tries to kill Paul with a poison spur in his belt.
 Paul gains the upper hand and kills him.
 The Emperor reluctantly cedes the throne to Paul and promises his daughter Princess Irulan's hand in marriage.
-As Paul takes control of the Empire, he realizes that while he has achieved his goal, he is no longer able to stop the Fremen jihad, as their belief in him is too powerful to restrain.
+Paul takes control of the Empire, but realizes that he cannot stop the Fremen jihad, as their belief in him is too powerful to restrain.